Montessori Oberschule Potsdam: Organization

 The school has about 400 students from the German Federal States of Brandenburg and Berlin.
 It starts in the 'Ersteklasse' (first grade) and makes its way to the tenth.
 Seventh and eighth graders do not have homework although they must regularly produce reports for their classes.

 Instead of having one class for each grade, there are multiple classes with three or two grades.
-1st though 3rd are together, 4th through 6th are as well, with the 7th-8th and 9th-10th in their own rooms too.
+1st through 3rd are together, 4th through 6th are as well, with the 7th-8th and 9th-10th in their own rooms too.
 The 1st through 6th grades are located on the first floor, the 9th-10th are on the second and the 7th-8th are on the third.

 As most schools in Land Brandenburg (and in Germany), the Oberschule only has six weeks for Sommerferien, summer break.
 They have two weeks off in October, two for Weihnachtsferien, Christmas break, one week for a winter break in February, and two for Osterferien, Easter break.
 School ends in July and starts in August.